5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Embedded_Controller_(SSDT-EC)/README.md

 ### Why do I need a virtual EC?
 On Desktop PCs, the Embedded Controller usually isn't named correctly for macOS, so it can't attach to the `AppleACPIEC` driver.
 In this case this is a good thing, since `EC` devices from PCs are usually incompatible with macOS and may break at any time.
 In other words: on Desktops, `AppleACPIEC` kext must be prevented from connecting to an existing `EC`.
 To ensure thes, we disable the device in the system's `DSDT` and add a fake/virtual `EC` for macOS to play with instead.

+In macOS Catalina and newer, checks for varifying the presence of the EC have been implemented.
+So if it's not present, macOS will stall and you will receive status messages like `apfs_module_start…` or `Waiting for Root device` or `Waiting on…IOResources…` or `previous shutdown cause…`

 ### `SSDT-EC` or `SSDT-EC-USBX`: which one do I need?
 In order to get USB Power Management working properly on **Skylake and newer CPUs**, we have to add a fake `EC` as well as a `USBX` device to supply USB power properties, so macOS can attach its `AppleBusPowerController` service to it.
 Both devices are included in `SSDT-EC-USBX`.
 For older systems, `SSDT-EC` alone is sufficient (if required at all).